fsantanna-no/p2p-tml-paper/rita-24/response.md

 > no actual considerations due to the effect of network challenges.
 Is this the
 > case?

+The evaluation requires a synchronized global clock that can measure differences in the order of milliseconds.
+We use Linux's NetEm to emulate network latency, but do not consider other network challenges.
+That being said, latency is the only network dependent parameter that we evaluate.

+We

 ### Comment J.11

 > v) Although this was considering the middleware only, it would be important
 > to talk about the impact in terms of network efficiency if any due to the
 > middleware.

+I'm not sure if I understand this comment correctly.
+In Section 4, we discuss the negligible CPU impact the middleware has over the application as a whole, which is 9us every 20ms.
+Regarding the network, the middleware only receives and forwards event packets among neighbours, in the same way typical flooding protocols behave.

+We now include a discussion about packet forwarding at the end of Section "3.2.1 Event Dissemination":

+> Considering the peer-to-peer network as a whole, each event packet is
+> replicated to all neighbours of all peers.
+> This results in a theoretical limit of quadratic messages if all peers are
+> connected to all peers.
+> In contrast, as discussed in Section 2, a centralized solution only requires
+> a packet to be sent to a server, which then broadcasts it to all clients.

 -------------------------------------------------------------------------------